Grasmoor: Topography

 To the south of Grasmoor is the valley of Rannerdale, which flows to Crummock Water between Lad Hows and the neighbouring Wandope.
 This drainage is supplemented by Cinderdale Beck, separating Lad Hows from the main body of the fell.
 The northern flank of the ridge stands above Liza Beck, in the valley of Gasgale Gill.
 This stream also makes due west for Crummock Water, but is diverted northward by the low top of Lanthwaite Hill to join the Cocker after its exit from the lake.
 An area of lowland to the north-west is thus annexed to Grasmoor from the natural territory of Whiteside.

 Geology

 The surface rocks of Grasmoor are composed primarily of the Ordovician Kirkstile Formation.
 These are laminated mudstone and siltstone, typical of the Skiddaw range.
 There is no history of mining beneath the slopes of Grasmoor.
-The bowl of Dove Crags is one of the largest glacial combs or cirques in the Lake District, yet has no tarn, but dry hollows noted as curious by.
+The bowl of Dove Crags is one of the largest glacial combs or cirques in the Lake District, yet has no tarn, but dry hollows noted as curious by Alfred Wainwright.
 This cavity has originated or been enlarged by a very large landslip (rock slope failure)which over at least the last 20,000 years has been displacing the Liza Beck northwards, narrowing Gasgale Gill valley and provoking the unusually extensive scree slopes of Whiteside.